The 20 Best Miller-Fisher Syndrome Doctors Near Me in Maryland, US

 English

-Paul Melnick is a Neurologist and a Neuroradiologist in Elkton, Maryland.
-Dr. Melnick has been practicing medicine for over 46 years and is rated as an Experienced provider by MediFind in the treatment of Miller-Fisher Syndrome.
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Subacute Cerebellar Degeneration, Memory Loss, and Orthostatic Hypotension.
+Paul Melnick is a Neurologist and a Neuroradiologist practicing medicine in Elkton, Maryland.
+He has been practicing medicine for over 46 years.
+Dr. Melnick is rated as an Experienced provider by MediFind in the treatment of Miller-Fisher Syndrome.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Dominant Partial Epilepsy with Auditory Features, Subacute Cerebellar Degeneration, Memory Loss, and Orthostatic Hypotension.
+Dr. Melnick is board certified in American Board Of Electrodiagnostic Medicine, Electrodiagnostic Medicine and American Board Of Psychiatry And Neurology, Neurology.

 Experienced in Miller-Fisher Syndrome